Willi9/Hashtable/README.md

 # Hashtable
-Created a hash table that will hash a CVS file.
+Created a hash table that will hash CVS file.